oryaniv/Recommendation-widget/README.md

 * download the repo, and unzip the files

-* in order to see the widget in action, just fire up page.html within its folder
+* in order to see the widget in action, just fire up page.html

 * you can change the working script in the page between recommendation.js(es6) to recommendation-transpiled.js(es5)